s9317741/ContractHUD/README.md

 - from:&emsp;ContractHUD.displayMode = 0
 - to:&emsp;&emsp;ContractHUD.displayMode = 3 -- mode number, in this example I want to have display mode 3 as default

+Version 1.3.0.0: (JackyYeh)
+- Added Traditional Chinese supported.
+- You now can see what the plant types in the sow tasks when the contract progress is none-zero.

 Version 1.2.1.0: (the.geremy)
 - corrected error when weather has two icons and overlay will not adjust
 - added alert time, when remaining mission time is below this value color of contract will change